Assessment of Learning

 - Authentic Assessment – Commonly associated with one or more Activist Discourses, an Authentic Assessmentis one that attends not just to mastery of content, but to the worthwhileness, significance, and meaningfulness of learning.
 It is associated with a range of learner-focused strategies.
 (Metaphors that link learning to empowerment or voice are common in discussions of Authentic Assessment.)

-- Curriculum-Based Assessment – a broad evaluation of one’s mastery of some aspect of a formal program of studies, which may include any or all of the other modes identified on this page
+- Curriculum-Based Assessment (Curriculum-Based Evaluation) – a broad evaluation of one’s mastery of some aspect of a formal program of studies, which may include any or all of the other modes identified on this page. types include:

 - Criteria-Referenced Assessments – Often contrasted with Norm-Referenced Assessments, Criteria-Referenced Assessments include any formal tool designed to provide information on the extent of one learning of specific content.
 Technically, Standards-Based Assessments are Criteria-Referenced Assessments – although, unlike the former tend to be standardized and large scale, while the latter includes quizzes prepared by teachers, tests prepared by textbook publishers, and so on.
 (Criteria-Referenced Assessments are typically associated with the Acquisition Metaphor, evident in the treatment of learning as measurable object(ive)s.)

 - Norm-Referenced Assessments – Often contrasted with Standards-Based Assessments and Criteria-Referenced Assessments, Norms-Referenced Assessments present information on learners’ mastery of content in terms of rankings relative to one another, rather than in terms of measures of achievement.
 Norm-Referenced Assessments rely mainly on the Attainment Metaphor, as learning is typically interpreted in terms of progress along a defined trajectory – based on which it makes sense to rate learners against one another: